devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 port: Port on which the server is running
 path: The URL path on which is checked if the server is running

-When the tutorial should be tested in the console environment, you have to specify a port.
+If the tutorial should be tested on the console environment, you have to specify a port.
 ***

 ### npmInstall